davidesciotti/Spaceborne/docs/source/IO.rst

    Example of the 2D covariance matrix for the ``scale_probe_zpair`` ordering scheme.
    These plots display the log10 of the absolute value of the covariance matrix elements.
-   In this ordering, the blocks seen in the left panel correspond to the different :math:`\ell_1-\ell_2` combinations ("ell-blocks"); the off-diagonal blocks are due to the presence of SSC, in this example.
+   In this ordering, the blocks visible in the left panel correspond to the different :math:`\ell_1-\ell_2` combinations ("ell-blocks"); the off-diagonal blocks are due to the presence of SSC, in this example.
    Zooming into the first diagonal block (right